Roflcoffel/Bookmark-Tool/README.md

 if the **format** is malformed, this will likely result in a **segmentation fault**.

 if you use the flag --dir-as-name, all underscores are always replaced with spaces.
 So you can use underscores in directory names.

+### BUILD
+clone this project, and run make:

+	git clone git@github.com:Roflcoffel/Bookmark-Tool.git
+	cd bookmark-tool
+	make

+this will create an executable file inside the bookmark-tool directory.